Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-TerrainShader.png)

 The Terrain Lit Shader is compatible with the built-in terrain system and supports up to eight layers in a single draw call.
 This Shader uses the same lighting model as the Lit Shader.
+For more information, including the full list of Shader properties, see the [Terrain Lit Shader documentation](Terrain-Lit-Shader.md).

 <a name="Lighting"></a>